HorlogeSkynet/archey4/.github/ISSUE_TEMPLATE.md

 ## Your environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used (4.x.y) :
+* Method of installation (package, PIP, from sources, ...) :
-* Hardware type (Laptop, Server, Raspberry, Hyper-visor, ...) :
+* Hardware type (laptop, server, Raspberry, hyper-visor, ...) :
 * Operating system and version :
 * Graphical environment name and version :
-* Connectivity (Off-line, LAN only, Internet access, ...) :
+* Connectivity (off-line, LAN only, Internet access, ...) :